AT-1717/Alex-Turc-Thermal-Imaging-Camera-BSE/index.md

 # Thermal Imaging Camera
 Normal humans can only see visible light.
 Imagine being able to see in an entirely new dimension - heat!
-With the power of a Raspberry Pi 4 and a MLX90640-D55 thermal camera, you can explore the new world of thermal vision and see beyond the ordinary.
+With the power of a Raspberry Pi 4 and an MLX90640-D55 thermal camera, you can explore the new world of thermal vision and see beyond the ordinary.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML